 The Heuchera, Heucherella and Tiarella are all genuses from the Saxifragaceae family.
 The Heuchera and Tiarella are native to North America.
 They all have flowers that attract bees and butterflies and slugs, snails and deer leave them alone.

-The flower stalks are 2-3 times as high as the leaves.
-They are all very hardy and can withstand -31 ºF (-35 ºC).
+The flower stalks are 2-3 times higher than the leaves.
+They are all very hardy and can withstand temperatures as low as -31 ºF (-35 ºC).
 They prefer protection against afternoon sun.

 Heuchera

 Heucheras are very popular.
 There are many hybrids and cultivars and the number keeps growing.
-Their popularity is so high because of their colorful leaves that vary per species, cultivar and hybrid. they also often have beautiful flowers that attract bees and butterflies, they are drought tolerant and grow well in the shade.
-In short a Heuchera is low-maintenance and have multi-season interest.
-On top of all that deer, slugs and snails leave them alone most of the time.
+Their popularity is mainly due to their colorful leaves that vary by species, cultivar and hybrid.
+They also often have beautiful flowers that attract bees and butterflies.
+They are drought tolerant and grow well in the shade.
+In short a Heuchera is low-maintenance and has multi-season interest.
+On top of all that, deer, slugs and snails leave them alone most of the time.

 I think a Heuchera is not very suitable as groundcover.
 They are clump forming but do not spread very much so they do not cover the ground.
-On top of that the stems will become woody and the clump falls open.
-The plant has to be dug up and divided then.
+Moreover, the stems will become woody over time leading to open patches in the clump.
+The plant then has to be dug up and divided.

 In dry, shady areas where other plants struggle, Heuchera does not.
 Normally Heucheras need well-drained and somewhat moist soil.
 Once established they tolerate dry soil, but they generally do not grow quite as large.